Serial film: American serials

-Serials in America first came about in 1912, as extensions of magazine and newspaper stories.
+Serials in the United States first came about in 1912, as extensions of magazine and newspaper stories.
 Publishers realized they could build interest (and boost circulation) by sponsoring live-action adventures of the printed characters, serialized like the printed counterparts.
 The first screen adaptation was What Happened to Mary. produced by the Edison studio and coinciding with the adventure stories published in The Ladies' World.
 It may be significant that the early American serials were aimed at the feminine audience who wanted thrills, not the masculine audience who preferred more extreme, blood-and-thunder action.
 By the 1930s and the advent of sound films, both markets ultimately devolved to the juvenile audience, although serials continued to command a certain adult following.

-The most famous American serials of the silent era include The Perils of Pauline and The Exploits of Elaine made by Pathé Frères and starring Pearl White.
-Another popular serial was the 119-episode The Hazards of Helen made by Kalem Studios and starring Helen Holmes for the first 48 episodes, then Helen Gibson for the remainder.
+The most famous American serial of the silent era is The Perils of Pauline, made by Pathé Frères and starring Pearl White, who became "the serial queen" on the strength of this one production.
+The outstanding success of Pauline inspired a flurry of imitations.
 Ruth Roland, Marin Sais, Grace Cunard, and Ann Little were also early leading serial queens.
+White herself starred in a follow-up, The Exploits of Elaine.
+The first major company to challenge Pathé was Universal, which began serial production in 1914 under producer Henry MacRae.

-Other major studios of the silent era, such as Vitagraph and Essanay Studios, produced serials, as did Warner Bros., Fox, and Universal.
+Other major studios of the silent era, such as Vitagraph and Essanay Studios, produced serials, as did Warner Bros. and Fox.
 Several independent companies (for example, Mascot Pictures) made Western serials.
 Four silent Tarzan serials were also made.

+The Hazards of Helen, produced by Kalem Studios, was a railroad-themed adventure starring Helen Holmes for the first 48 episodes, then Helen Gibson for the remainder.
+Unlike serials, which left the leading player in jeopardy with the action unresolved until the next chapter, The Hazards of Helen was actually a series with self-contained stories -- much like television episodes of today -- and ran for 119 episodes, an amazing run for a silent-film series.

+Pearl White remained the pre-eminent serial queen until she began making feature films in 1919.
+The serial king of the silent era was Walter Miller, a veteran of D. W. Griffith's stock company who became a serial star, and would continue playing starring or featured roles in serials until his death in 1940.